tristanisham/zvm/README.md

 ZVM lives entirely in `$HOME/.zvm` on all platforms it supports.
 Inside of the directory, ZVM will download new ZIG versions and symlink whichever version you specify with `zvm use` to `$HOME/.zvm/bin`.
 You should add this folder to your path.
-After ZVM 0.2.3, ZVMs installer will now add ZVM to `$HOME/.zvm/self`.
+After ZVM 0.2.3, ZVM's installer will now add ZVM to `$HOME/.zvm/self`.
 You should also add this directory as the environment variable `ZVM_INSTALL`.
 The installer should handle this for you automatically if you're on *nix systems, but you'll have to manually do this on Windows.
 You can then add